A Very Potter Musical

 A Very Potter Musical tells the story of Harry Potter's return to Hogwarts School of Witchcraft and Wizardry, his participation in the House Cup Championship, the trials and tribulations of adolescence, and the return of the dark wizard Lord Voldemort and the Golden Trio's attempts to destroy the Horcruxes.

-The musical was performed on April 9–11, 2009 on the University of Michigan campus and is currently available to watch online on Youtube.
+The musical was performed on April 9–11, 2009 on the University of Michigan campus and is currently available to watch online on YouTube.
 It was produced by StarKid Productions and directed by Matt Lang.Austrone, Xavier.
 "StarKid Interview: Starship Coverage & A VERY POTTER THREEQUEL!?"
 Wizardinglife.com, November 22, 2010.
 Retrieved on July 16, 2011.Caulfield, Keith. "'My Dick' Rises to Become First Charting Student Musical" Billboard.com, March 18, 2010.
 Retrieved on July 16, 2011.
 The musical starred Darren Criss as Harry Potter, Joey Richter as Ron Weasley, Bonnie Gruesen as Hermione Granger, Jaime Lyn Beatty as Ginny Weasley, Lauren Lopez as Draco Malfoy, Brian Rosenthal as Quirinus Quirrell and Joe Walker as Lord Voldemort.
-In late June 2009, the group put the entire musical up on YouTube and it became a viral video, obtaining millions of views.
+In late June 2009, the group put the entire musical up on YouTube, and it became a viral video that obtained millions of views.

 The popularity of this musical allowed Team StarKid to create subsequent musicals, such as Me and My Dick (2009), A Very Potter Sequel (2010), Starship (2011), Holy Musical B@man!
 (2012), Twisted: The Untold Story of a Royal Vizier (2013), The Trail to Oregon!
-(2014), ANI: A Parody (2014), Firebringer (2016), The Guy Who Didn't Like Musicals (2018), and Black Friday (2019).
+(2014), ANI: A Parody (2014), Firebringer (2016), The Guy Who Didn't Like Musicals (2018), Black Friday (2019) and Nerdy Prudes Must Die (2023).
 A third installment of the A Very Potter series, called A Very Potter Senior Year, premiered at LeakyCon on August 11, 2012.
-A fourth installment, titled A Very Potter Christmas (this time audio-only and not a musical) was released as a reward for backers of Team StarKid's Firebringer musical and was later released to the public during the A Very Potter Golden Birthday!!! stream.
+A fourth installment, titled A Very Potter Christmas (this time audio-only and not a musical), was released as a reward for backers of Team StarKid's Firebringer musical and was later released to the public during the A Very Potter Golden Birthday!!! stream.